g-leech/argmin-gravitas/_posts/2018-08-31-bad-introspections.markdown

 The point is that what you get from introspection isn't truth, but raw data - data that may need tremendous processing (cross-referencing, explanation in evolutionary or personal terms, correction for known biases) to even on average increase your self-knowledge.
 And also that taking the measurement will alter the mental content, to a possibly useless degree.

-Rules of thumb might be: Don't take it literally; don't imagine you're in contact with your unconscious or your essence; don't generalise, even to your past or future _self_; use it as weak Bayesian evidence about the idea.
+Rules of thumb might be: Don't take it literally; don't imagine you're in contact with your unconscious or your essence; don't generalise, even to your past or future _self_; use it as at most weak Bayesian evidence about the idea.

 Justified uses for introspection, for me: